fabriziomartini/czechrepublic/prague.md

 # Sites to Visit in Prague
 - **👁 = nice view and great for sunsets**
 - **Prague 1/Old Town Square** - historic part of Prague.
 Just get lost walking around.
-Food and drink are overpriced.
+Food and drinks are overpriced.
 - **Letna** - old houses and embassies plus beer garden overlooking the river.
 - **Riegrovy Sady** - park overlooking the city + beer garden in the middle 👁
 - **Wenceslas Square**